 A bag of popcorn at $5.30 was the same price as a chocolate and almond covered ice cream in a waffle cone but movie food is generally a rip off wherever you go.

-At dusk one night Mike drove me up to a lookout to see across Gisborne and see Young Nicks Head and the Statue of Captain Cook placed up high to ensure he could no longer be pushed off the cliff.
+At dusk one night we drove up to a lookout to see across Gisborne and see Young Nicks Head and the Statue of Captain Cook placed up high to ensure he could no longer be pushed off the cliff.